denizetkar/tum-adlr-ss21-07/README.md

       --device DEVICE       String representation of the device to be used by PyTorch.See https://pytorch.org/docs/stable/tensor_att
                             ributes.html#torch.torch.device for more details.
+      --alternate-train     Flag for making alternating training between curiosity models and PPO.
+Only relevant when curiosity is used!
       --learning-rate LEARNING_RATE
                             Learning rate to be used for all types of training.
       --min-batch-size MIN_BATCH_SIZE